Your Guide to Provence Wine Region (With Map)

 Bellet

 The vineyards of Bellet dot the steep hillsides surrounding the city of Nice on the far eastern edge of Provence.
 This is another area that uses some uncommon grape varietals.
-The dominant white varietal is Rolle (Vermentino) and it’s the only AOC in Provence that is allowed to use Chardonnay.
-Red and Rosé are mostly made with Braquet and Folle Noire.
-Rosé from Bellet has a distinctive aroma of rose petals!
+The dominant white varietal is Rolle (Vermentino), and Bellet is the only AOC in Provence that is permissible to use Chardonnay.
+Red and rosé are mostly made with Braquet and Folle Noire.
+Rosé from Bellet has a distinctive aroma of rose petals.

 Pierrevert

-Pierrevert is the newest (1998) and the most northerly of the Provence AOCs.
-Located in the Alpes de Haute Provence , next to the Luberon, there is a definite Rhone influence both in the grape varieties and style.
+Pierrevert is the newest (1998) and most northerly of the Provence AOCs in the Alpes-de-Haute-Provence, next to Luberon.
+The grape varieties and style have a definite Rhône influence.

-You’ll find red blends of Grenache and Syrah with perhaps some Cinsault and Carignan, and whites such as Grenache Blanc, Rolle (Vermentino), Roussanne and Marsanne.
-Rosé is a big deal here, made from the same varietals as the reds but it differs from the other parts of Provence.
+You’ll find red blends of Grenache and Syrah with perhaps some Cinsault and Carignan, and whites such as Grenache Blanc, Rolle (Vermentino), Roussanne, and Marsanne.
+Rosé is a big deal here, made from the same grapes as the reds, but it differs from the other parts of Provence.

-The rules of the area dictate that a minimum of 50% of the wine must be made in the “saignée” method, the only place where this technique is allowed.
+The area’s rules dictate that at least 50% of the wine must be made using the “saignée” method.